Niccolo-Bal/Other_Projects/README.md

-# Other_Projects
+# Other Projects
-Other, disorganized mostly Python-based projects focused on finance, data science, and just having fun.
+This directory serves as a repository for disorganized, mostly Python-based projects focused on finance, data science, and just having fun.